BryanDGuy/solv-a-line/README.md

 # sudoku-solver
-A Sudoku Solver Library written in Rust
+A Sudoku Solver Library written in Rust that uses back-tracking to solve.